 And, continuing the topic of modules with sequences you can drag-and-drop, we also understand that not all users use their OmniServer in exactly the same way.
 Not all users even need Register Numbers or Topic Variables for their protocols.
 So, if you don't need them, why should they have to take up valuable screen space as you build your OmniServer protocol?

-With the visual protocol builder, they don't!
+With the visual protocol editor, they don't!
 You can hide any modules you don't need, float or dock modules if you want to have them on a separate screen and rearrange modules in the positions that are most relevant or comfortable for your use case.

 And, going even further, we provide options under the "Dock Layout" menu that allow you to save different layouts for loading later, you can Restore the default which, by default, has all modules visible or you can even save your new layout as the default, if you wish.
 This is great for multi-user systems where different users prefer a different layout.